Skip to content Skip to footer

 The four key ways you can build pressure are: getting more people involved, increasing the diversity of voices in your movement, taking more regular actions, and increasing the disruptiveness of your actions.

-Every time an institution ditches a fossil bank we can use this to help increase the pressure on other targets.
+Every time an institution ditches a deadly bank we can use this to help increase the pressure on other targets.
 We’ll announce wins through the WhatsApp group so keep an eye out.
 Help get the word out on social media and let your target know.

 When your campaign wins make sure you let us know so we can help you to spread the word and maximise your impact.